maiharshrivastava/Face_recognition/README.md

             pip install opencv-python face_recognition cvzone firebase-admin numpy

-### delete all files from data folder excluding haarcascade file
+### If you want to train on new data then delete all files from data folder excluding haarcascade file
 ### Also delete the attendance.csv from attandance folder